THE FLORIDA GREEN LODGING PROGRAM

 What can I expect to see when staying at a designated member of the Florida Green Lodging Program?

-Each hotel is required to meet a minimum set of environmental practices in five areas of sustainable operations.
+Each property is required to meet a minimum set of environmental practices in five areas of sustainable operations.
 The set of practices each facility implements may vary.
 Examples of things to look for include recycling in guest rooms, the lobby, vending or eating areas; energy-efficient lighting throughout the hotel; low-flow toilets, shower heads and faucets; linen and/or towel reuse programs; and/or the use of green cleaners and ENERGY STAR® rated electronics and appliances.
-Remember, each hotel will have a slightly different program, so be sure to ask hotel staff about their green practices.
+Remember, each property will have a slightly different program, so be sure to ask staff about their green practices.

 What is the difference between one, two, three and four Palm designation?